adangc53/walkthrough-bot-dotnet/README-BotBuilderV4.md

 }
 ```

-For local development and debugging MicrosoftAppId and MicrosoftAppPassword can be empty, these settings are used in Azure deployment.
+<b>Note:</b> For local development and debugging MicrosoftAppId and MicrosoftAppPassword MUST be empty, these settings are used in Azure deployment.

 #### Getting dirty (let's code!)